isaiasvr0225/vue-contador/README.md

-# vue-practice
+# vue-contador

-This template should help get you started developing with Vue 3 in Vite.
+This simple contador page was developed with Vue 3 in Vite.

 ## Recommended IDE Setup